Supporting the Arts is Good for the Community

 Museum internships are non-paid, but academic credit may be received depending on the intern’s college program.
 Students are encouraged to ask their school’s academic advisers about the process for receiving academic credit.

-Applications should be made 30 to 45 days prior to the proposed starting date or as soon as possible.
+Applications should be made 30 days prior to the proposed starting date or as soon as possible.
 Selected applicants will be contacted for an interview and considered for placement based on the needs of the Museum.